 Older party kids

 Most older birthday kids love to have an adrenalin pumping party at Push Climbing.
 Here they can go scaling to new heights up the rock climbing walls at Saigon Outcast.
-Another ideal indoor party venue is the ice skating rink at Vincom Mega Mall.
+Another ideal indoor party venue is the ice skating rink at Vincom Mega Mall or Landmark.
 Or let them challenge their inner Kingpin and throw some strikes at the Superbowl in Saigon Center.
 And of course, everybody always loves going to the cinema!
 For a movie birthday full of surprises, catch a 4DX movie at Vivo City where the movie is not only experienced by sight and sound but also via smells, fog and moving chairs!

 Great kids birthday party options in District 7